Open quantum generalisation of Hopfield neural networks: Introduction

 In order to make our ideas concrete we introduce a generalisation based on OQSs of one of the most studied NN systems, the Hopfield model \cite{Hopfield:PNAS:1982} (see Fig. \ref{Fig1}).
 The dissipative part of the dynamics corresponds to the thermal stochastic dynamics of the classical model (often realised via classical Monte Carlo dynamics), while quantum effects are due to a transverse field Hamiltonian that turns this classical equilibrium system into a quantum non-equilibrium one.
 In this approach, the result of a NN computation is imprinted on the long time density matrix, whose properties as a function of the control parameters (temperature, quantum driving, initial state) determine the phase diagram of the system.
 This setup reduces to the classical Hopfield NN when the quantum Hamiltonian is removed.
 By means of mean-field methods (which are exact for fully connected models such as this one) we calculate the phase diagram of the model, and show that a new non-equilibrium phase, characterized by the presence of limit cycles (LCs), arises due to the competition between coherent and dissipative dynamics.
 This may be regarded as a quantum generalisation of the retrieval phase of the classical Hopfield model.

-\emph{\bf \em Classical Hopfield NNs---} Originally, the Hopfield NN was introduced as a toy model of \emph{associative memory}.
-In the human brain memory patterns are stored and can be retrieved by association, i.e., when a pattern similar enough to one of those stored is presented to the NN the system is able to retrieve the correct one via classical annealing.
+Originally, the Hopfield NN was introduced as a toy model of \emph{associative memory}.
+In the human brain memory patterns are supposed to be retrieved by association.
+In a NN, this translates in the following: when a pattern similar enough to one of those stored is presented to the NN, the system is able to retrieve the correct one via classical annealing.
 The two fundamental ingredients to reproduce this are: (i) a dynamics on a system of $N$ binary spins ($\sigma_i = \pm 1$, $i = 1,\dots,N$), that represent neuron activity ($+1$ firing and $-1$ silent); (ii) an appropriate prescription for the couplings $J_{ij}$ that connect the $i$-th neuron with the $j$-th one, which must be able to store a set of $p$ different memory patterns $\xi_i^{(\mu)}$ (i.e. fixed spin configurations) with $i=1,\dots,N$, $\mu = 1, \dots, p$ .
 In this language, \emph{memory retrieval} denotes a phase in which the dynamics drives the system towards configurations which are closely resembling one of the $\xi_i^{(\mu)}$ for some $\mu$.
-It turns out that the following discrete time dynamics fulfills these requirements:
+It turns out that the following discrete time asynchronous dynamics fulfills these requirements:

-Eq.\ (\ref{dynHopf}) describes a zero temperature Monte Carlo dynamics that can be easily generalized to include thermal effects \citep{Amit:PRA:1985}.
-Moreover it can be proven that this dynamics minimizes the energy function $E= -\frac{1}{2} \sum_{i \neq j} J_{ij} \sigma_i \sigma_j$, namely an Ising model with pattern-dependent couplings.
+Indeed Eq.\ (\ref{dynHopf}) describes a zero temperature Monte Carlo dynamics (that can be easily generalized to include thermal effects \citep{Amit:PRA:1985}).
+Moreover it can be proven that this dynamics minimizes the energy function $E= -\frac{1}{2} \sum_{i \neq j} J_{ij} \sigma_i \sigma_j$, namely an Ising model with pattern-dependent couplings and the global minima of $E$ are precisely the memory patterns $\xi_i^{(\mu)}$ (as long as $p \ll N$).
 Techniques used in the statistical physics of disordered systems enable to investigate Hopfield NNs (and more general types of NNs) quantitatively \cite{Amit:PRA:1985, Amit:PRL:1985, Amit:AnnPhys:1987}.
 In statistical physics language, the retrieval phase is the low temperature phase corresponding to an energy landscape where memory patterns are stable states of the NN, i.e.\ the thermal equilibrium stationary states; see Fig. \ref{Fig1}.